cyanit/Spacer/README.md

 ### Tipps
 - Store the exe's/shortcut's in one folder within your "Documents" folder.
 This way you wont clutter up your Desktop / Documents.
 - click on the "by cyanit" for the about page
+- combine Spacer with "Classic Shell" for a transparent taskbar